sdennett55/interview-flashcards/README.md

 1. Clone or fork the repo
 2. `cd interview-flashcards && npm start` (bootstrapped with create-react-app)
 3. Add any questions and answers to the `public/question_answer_pairs` directory
+4. `npm run build` for production or `npm start` to use locally
-4. Push to github and then publish to a hosting platform of your choice ([Netlify](https://www.netlify.com/) perhaps), or just run locally and hit your computers IP on port 3000 on your mobile device
+5. Push to github and then publish to a hosting platform of your choice ([Netlify](https://www.netlify.com/) perhaps), or just run locally and hit your computers IP on port 3000 on your mobile device

 ## Available Scripts